The Nous

 The nous is the eye of the soul, and its proper function is the contemplation of God.

 There is a word at the heart of the entire Eastern Christian mystical tradition, and most Western readers pass right over it without realizing they've missed something essential.
-The word is nous (νοῦς), and without it, almost nothing else in the hesychast framework makes sense.
+The word is nous (νοῦς).
+Without it, almost nothing else in the hesychast framework makes sense.

 It is usually translated as "mind" or "intellect."
 Both translations are technically defensible and spiritually disastrous.